liviucotfas/ase-windows-applications-programming/09 - WinForms - DataBinding, UnitTesting.md

 > :octocat: Full source code available, check the `DataBindingSample` sample.

-1. Create a copy of the “BasicListView” project and name it “DataBindingSample”
+1. Create a copy of the "ListViewBasicSample" project and name it "DataBindingSample"

 2. Replace the “ListView” control with a “DataGridView” control (Name: dgvParticipants)